Optimal Parametrization of the Gale-Shapley Preallocation Method for Combinatorial Auction-based Channel Assignment: Numerical Assessments

 The most straightforward measure of any preallocation method is whether it serves as a good search space for the CA in the second step of the allocation process.
-According to this, let us first analyze, how the choice of $q_T$ and $q_{ch}$ affects the resulting total utility, if the 'standard CA' method described by \cite{Csercsik2021preallocation_ArXive} is performed in step 2.
-Table \ref{Tab_TU_M2MGS_nr} holds the respective results.
+According to this, let us first analyze, how the choice of $q_T$ and $q_{ch}$ affects the resulting total utility, if the 'standard CA' method described by \cite{csercsik2023preallocation} is performed in Step 2.
+The obtained results are depicted in Fig. \ref{Fig_U_k}.

-Regarding the range of parameters in Table \ref{Tab_TU_M2MGS_nr}, let us note the following.
+Regarding the range of parameters in \ref{Fig_U_k}, let us note the following.
 The minimum of both parameters (2) is defined by the assumption that we are interested in non-exclusive (or many-to-many) matchings.
-The maximum value of $q_T$ is defined by the assumption described in \cite{Csercsik2021preallocation_ArXive}, namely 'every tenant may have at most 8 preallocated channels', which is due to the computational complexity of the CA algorithm following the preallocation process.
+The maximum value of $q_T$ is defined by the assumption described in \cite{csercsik2023preallocation}, namely 'every tenant may have at most 8 preallocated channels', which is due to the computational complexity of the CA algorithm following the preallocation process.
 If more channels would be allocated to any tenant, the computational requirements of the consecutive CA would grow significantly.
 Regarding the parameter $q_{ch}$, higher values (resulting) may be analyzed also, but as we will see later, they are irrelevant in the context of optimal parameter sets.

-Looking at the results summarized in Table \ref{Tab_TU_M2MGS_nr}, one may observe that the average total utility value is increased as the size of the scenario increases.
+Looking at the results depicted in Fig \ref{Fig_U_k}, one may observe that the average total utility value is increased as the size of the scenario increases.
 This is due to the increasing number of tenants (6/12/20 in the case of SS/MS and LS respectively).
-We also have to note that the scenarios were defined in order to provide challenging allocation tasks for the algorithms (the theoretical maxima for utility values is respectively 6/12/20), to be able to compare the efficiency of different methods and paramter sets in non-trivial tasks (if there is no resource scarcity, it is not a challenge to provide a good allocation).
+We also have to note that the scenarios were defined in order to provide challenging allocation tasks for the algorithms (utility values are bound from above by 6/12/20 respectively), to be able to compare the efficiency of different methods and parameter sets in non-trivial tasks (if there is no resource scarcity, it is not a challenge to provide a good allocation).